rouyng/tncexporter/README.md

 ## What does this do?
 Why should I use it?

 TNC exporter uses modern metrics collection and visualization tools (prometheus and grafana) to provide a  legible, beautiful and customizable interface to view and analyze TNC activity over time.
-This may be of particular use to packet radio infrastructure operators, such as APRS digipeater/iGate owners who want to better understand usage patterns.
+This may be particularly useful to packet radio infrastructure operators, such as APRS digipeater/iGate owners who want to better understand usage patterns.

 TNC exporter listens on one of the AGW or KISS TCP/IP interfaces provided by your TNC and parses packets decoded and transmitted by the TNC.
 This packet information is converted into time-series data which can be scraped and stored by a prometheus database and subsequently visualized using a grafana dashboard.